Chao-Xi/JacobTechBlog/saa_test/5S3/README.md

 5. **Versioning's MFA Delete capability, which users multi-factor authentication, can be used to provide an additional layer of security**
 6. **Cross Religion Replication, requires versioning enabled on source bucket**

+## S3 - S3 Cross Region Replication (CRR)

+1. Cross-region replication (CRR) enables **automatic, asynchronous copying of objects across buckets in different AWS Regions.**
+2. Buckets configured for cross-region replication **can be owned by different accounts.**
+3. Cross-region replication is enabled with a **bucket-level configuration**
+4. Both source and destination buckets must have versioning enabled.
+5. S3 must have permissions to replicate objects from the source bucket to the destination bucket on your behalf.
+6. If the owner of the source bucket doesn't own the object in the bucket, the object owner must grant the bucket owner READ and READ_ACP permissions with the object ACL.
+7. If you **specify an object version ID** to delete in a DELETE request, **Amazon S3 deletes that object version in the source bucket, but it doesn't replicate the deletion in the destination bucket.**

 ### S3 - LifeCycle Management

-* Can be used in conjunction with versioning
+* Can be used in **conjunction with versioning**
-* Can be applied to current versions and pervious versions
+* Can be applied to **current versions and pervious versions**
 * Following actions can now be done;
   * Transition to the Standard - Infrequent Access Storage Class (128Kb and 30 days after the creation date)
-  * Archive to the Glacier storage Class (do days after IA, if relevant)
+  * Archive to the Glacier storage Class (days after IA, if relevant)
   * Permanently Delete